FancyMcPlugins/FancyEconomy/README.md

 - /FancyEconomy reload - plugin config reload
 - /FancyEconomy version - checks for a new version of the plugin
 - /FancyEconomy currencies - shows a list of all currencies
-- /balance - shows your balance (default currency)
+- /Balance - shows your balance (default currency)
-- /balance (target) - shows a players balance (default currency)
+- /Balance (target) - shows a players balance (default currency)
-- /pay (target) (amount) - pays a certain amount of (default currency) to a specified player
+- /Pay (target) (amount) - pays a certain amount of (default currency) to a specified player
-- /withdraw (amount) - Withdraw a certain amount of money
+- /Withdraw (amount) - Withdraw a certain amount of money

 For each currency there will a command:
 - /(currency) balance - Shows your balance
 - /(currency) balance (player) - Shows a player's balance
 - /(currency) pay (player) (amount) - Pays money to a certain player
 - /(currency) withdraw (amount) - Withdraw a certain amount of money
+- /(currency) set (player) (amount) - Sets the balance of a certain player
 - /(currency) add (player) (amount) - Adds money to a certain player
 - /(currency) remove (player) (amount) - Removes money to a certain player